Having a tough time coming up with blog post ideas?

 They loved it, and I had unique, informative post to share with readers.

 This type of post builds relationships within your industry.
-People get to connect with you and you build good will with the bloggers you posed the question to.
+People get to connect with you and you build good will with the other prominent bloggers.

 6. Tie in a Holiday

-Just about every month of the year has some special significant day associated with it.
+Just about every month of the year has some special day associated with it.

 For instance, January is the start of the new year, February is the month for ‘Love’, March has St. Patrick’s Day, etc.